Current Issue: Patterns of Violence

-The study guides and lesson plans integrate Bible study, prayer, and worship to explore the role of patience in our discipleship.
+The study guides and lesson plans integrate Bible study, prayer, and worship to examine and respond to the salient patterns of violence in the world.
 The guides can be used in a series or individually.
 You may download and reproduce them for personal or group use.

 Hymns and Worship Service